Georgetown, TX 78626

 Get Artsy at the Red Poppy Festival

-Put on your favorite red shirt and head over to “The Most Beautiful Town Square in Texas” for Georgetown’s annual Red Poppy Festival (April 26 – 28).This weekend-long jamboree celebrates art and the red flowers that give Georgetown the title of “Red Poppy Capital of Texas.”
+Put on your favorite red shirt and head over to “The Most Beautiful Town Square in Texas” for Georgetown’s annual Red Poppy Festival (April 24 – 26).This weekend-long jamboree celebrates art and the red flowers that give Georgetown the title of “Red Poppy Capital of Texas.”
 Browse handcrafted wares, including jewelry, wood art, and home décor made by more than 120 artisans from across the country.
 Catch the colorful parade as it marches by and admire the vintage autos of the classic car and truck show.
 Let your kids run wild in the fun zone (complete with an obstacle course and a bounce house), then end your day with a concert on the Red Poppy Stage.
-Make sure you’re here on Saturday night, when country music star Pat Green takes the stage.
+Make sure you’re here on Saturday night for the headline performer.

 You could spend all weekend at the Red Poppy Festival.
 With Georgetown’s delightful spring weather, why wouldn’t you?